Coronavirus: Bins and recycling

 - Do not light bonfires on damp, still days or on windy days.

-The reopening of the Household Waste Recycling Centres to commercial customers will be considered as part of phase 2 and further updates provided.
 For the most up-to-date information please visit the commercial waste news pages.

 Due to servicing issues, the small waste electrical recycling banks in Auchterarder, Oakbank and Scone Park and Ride are now closed (Wednesday 6 May).